willp240/rat-container/README.md

 - [Available here (Requires SNO+ DocDB access)](https://www.snolab.ca/snoplus/private/DocDB/0062/006281/001/RAT%20container%20tutorial.mp4)

 # To download the pre-built container
 **If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container:
 ```
-singularity pull --name rat-container.sif docker://jamierajewski/rat-container:root5
+singularity pull --name rat-container.sif docker://snoplus/rat-container:root5
 ```
+The tag (in the above command, `root5`) can be replaced with the desired tag.

 Ensure that the Singularity version you are using is **&ge;3.2**

 At the moment, certain clusters (like Cedar) have firewall rules preventing access to SingularityHub.
 There is a version of